See also : Cars 1920s Cars 1930s Cars 1930-33 Cars 1934-35 Cars 1936-37

 Grand-Mère was sold for £ 9.5M by Gooding on September 5, 2020, lot 4.
 Its image at Goodwood in 2012 is shared by Wikimedia with attribution : David Merrett from Daventry, England [CC BY].

-The ultimate Bugatti 57 variant is the supercharged SC, a very attractive option for the users because the car can now reach 190 km/h.
+The combined Bugatti 57 variant is the lowered and supercharged SC, a very attractive option for the users because the car can now reach 190 km/h.
 A high proportion of 57 S were upgraded into 57 SC.

 57 S / SC Atalante